ConsultingMD/blog/source/_posts/2015-06-02-convention-and-the-polymorph.markdown

 [Mr. Karwin](http://stackoverflow.com/users/20860/bill-karwin) suggests that the whole approach of the gem is wrong, since it uses SQL in a non-relational manner.
-But finding an alternative is complicated: this isn't the only polymorphic assocation on the Audited model.
-There are actually three:
+But finding an alternative is complicated: this isn't the only polymorphic assocation on the ``Audited`` model.
+There are three:

 * The ``auditable`` association to the object modified
 * The ``associated`` association to an object that the auditable object was associated with (to make it easier to find all changes to an object that has many associations, e.g., all order changes for a customer).
 * The ``user`` association to the party responsible for the change.

-Since SQL itself never mixes meta-data with data, all of these are out-of-band from the database's perspective: the associations only make sense to Rails code, not to general SQL users, visualization systems, etc., and they impose Rails conventions on any other user of the DBMS.
-In our case, we don't care, but that only makes sense in a pure Rails shop.
+Since SQL itself never mixes meta-data with data, all of these are out-of-band from the database's perspective: the associations only make sense to ActiveRecord, not to general SQL users, visualization systems, etc.
+In our case, we don't care --
+we don't access this database with anything other than ActiveRecord.

 Karwin suggests three alternatives: